Skip to content

 Therapeutic boarding schools and residential treatment centers for troubled teens have now replaced outdated teen reform schools.

-The History of Reformatory Schools for "Bad Kids"
+Reformatory Schools for "Bad Kids" in the U.S.

 Up until the early 19th century, children who committed crimes were sent to adult penitentiaries.
 The idea that children were just “little adults” remained pervasive in society until child advocates began speaking out about the horrors of penitentiary life.